eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Start-up mode
 -------------

-A similar issue exists when starting Cyclone DDS: DDSI discovery takes time, and when data is written immediately after the first participant was created, it is likely that the discovery process hasn’t completed yet and some remote readers have not yet been discovered.
+A similar issue exists when starting Eclipse Cyclone DDS: DDSI discovery takes time, and when data is written immediately after the first participant was created, it is likely that the discovery process hasn’t completed yet and some remote readers have not yet been discovered.
 This would cause the writers to throw away samples for lack of interest,